hophuchoang/Linux/README.md

 ### 4. Thread
 > **Multithreading in Linux**
 Understand the difference between processes and threads.
-Learn how to create and synchronize threads using the POSIX Threads (pthreads) API.
+Learn how to createthreads

 ### 5. Socket
 > **Socket Programming Basics**